S[ring 2020 SOTL Faculty Learning Community

 April 24 from 1-2:30 pm -

-May 22 from 11 -1 pm - Creating a Plan for the Summer to Start, Continue or Complete the SoTL Project - Lunch Provided by OTL
+CANCELLED - May 22 from 11 -1 pm - Creating a Plan for the Summer to Start, Continue or Complete the SoTL Project

-We will be using the follwoing two texts:
+We will be using the following two texts:

 Chick, N.L.
 (2018).
 SoTL in action.
 Illuminating Critical Moments of Practice.
 Sterling, VA: Stylus.

 Bishop-Clark, C. & Dietz-Uhler, B. (2012).
 Engaging in the scholarship of teaching and learning.
 A guide to the process, and how to develop a project from start to finish.
 Sterling, VA: Stylus.

 Please join us if you are new to this topic or have been involved for years.

 Sign up on the Office of Teaching and Learning events page https://otl-events.du.edu/

 The purpose of the SoTL FLC is to provide support and structure to faculty interested in becoming active SoTL scholars.
 Members of the learning community will engage in regular discussion about specific SoTL projects that they are developing.

 The SoTL FLC will meet regularly throughout the academic year.
 To get the most from the community, you should plan to attend as many meetings as you can.